julievrnt/easi-gui/docs/source/adding_nodes.rst

    }

 Now, all rows have already been created, and you only need to fill the spin boxes.
-First, let's return if values is a null pointer to avoid calling the next functions for nothing:
+First, let's return if values is a null pointer:

 .. code-block:: cpp